-Swapping the cork at already stored wine bottles.
-The reasons for this can be damaged or brittle corks and thus risk of oxidation, as well as an often associated decrease in the filling level (Fluid loss).
-These two criteria can serve as a basis for decision-making.
-Individual wineries offer the service of re-corking for their best products.
-As a rule, this should be done every 20 to 25 years.
-But since this is associated with relatively high costs, a Neuverkorkung is only for valuable vintages meaningful.
-Practicing wineries are for example Biondi-Santi in Tuscany, which is under the name Ricolmatura is offered, as well Penfolds in Australia.
+Exchange the cork for wine bottles that have been stored for a long time.
+The reasons for this can be damaged or brittle corks and thus the danger of oxidation, and an often associated drop in the filling level (Loss of fluid).
+These two criteria can serve as a basis for decisions.
+Individual wineries offer new corking services for their best products.
+As a rule, this should be used every 20 to 25 years.
+However, since this is associated with relatively high costs, new corking is only for valuable ones vintages meaningful.
+Practicing wineries are for example Biondi-Santi in Tuscany, what's called there Ricolmatura is offered as well Penfolds in Australia.

-First, the wine sensory checked.
-If it is ok, it will be filled up, if necessary sulphurized and re-corked.
-For topping up (filling in) you either use a wine that is similar in terms of its characteristics, a similar wine from a younger vintage or, in rare cases, the original vintage.
+First the wine sensory checked.
+If it is in order, it is replenished, if necessary sulfurized and re-corked.
+To fill (add) one uses either a wine with similar characteristics, the same wine from a younger vintage or, in rare cases, the original vintage.
 It is also possible to deliver a larger number (for example 12 or 24 bottles, which corresponds to one or two boxes) and to use one of them for refilling.
-Also, the wine used for refilling must be sensory tested.
+The wine used for refilling must also be checked by sensors.

-The question of Neuverkorkens but is highly controversial among professionals.
-There are a number of arguments in favor or against.
-The international trend is more towards no. The Château Lafite-Rothschild for example, it has strayed again.
-The famous Degustator Michael Broadbent (* 1927) was also an opponent, because in his experience, the original corked wines were almost always better than the fresh corked.
-It could be that the oxygen contact leads to qualitative impairment.
-In addition, with newly corked wines, the risk of falsification is much higher.
-Another disadvantage is that the absence of the original capsule and the original cork can significantly reduce the value of a wine bottle for resale.
-Therefore, the re-corking should definitely be officially confirmed by the winery in the form of a document.
-Esd is always positive examples of extremely durable first cork with perfectly edible wines with an age of 50, 80 and in rare cases, even over 100 years.
+The question of new corking is highly controversial among experts.
+There are a number of arguments in favor of or against.
+The international trend is rather no. The Château Lafite-Rothschild for example, has strayed from it.
+The famous degustator Michael Broadbent (* 1927) was also an opponent of it, because in his experience the original corked wines were almost always better than the freshly corked ones.
+It could be that the oxygen contact leads to a qualitative impairment.
+In addition, the risk of falsification is significantly higher for newly corked wines.
+Another disadvantage is that the lack of the original capsule and the original cork can significantly reduce the value of a wine bottle if it is resold.
+Therefore, the new corking should definitely be officially confirmed by the winery in the form of a document.
+There are always positive examples of extremely long-lasting first corks with perfectly edible wines with an age of 50, 80 and in rare cases even over 100 years.